 Provided that if such seafarer holds no appropriate certificate, he shall be required to pass a test prescribed by the Chief Examiner concerned and the Chief Examiner concerned shall ensure that the post in question shall be filled by the holder of an appropriate certificate of competency as soon as possible.

-The Director General of Shipping shall, as soon as possible after 1st of January of every year, send a report to the Secretary-General giving information of the total number of dispensations in respect of each capacity for which a certificate has been issued during the year to seagoing ships, together with information about number of such ships above and below 1,600 gross register tons respectively.
+The Director General of Shipping shall, as soon as possible after 1st of January of every year, send a report to the Secretary-General giving information of the total number of dispensations in respect of each capacity for which a certificate has been issued during the year to seagoing ships, together with information about number of such ships above and below 3000 GT? respectively.

 Supervision by the Director General of Shipping.––(1) The Director General of Shipping shall supervise that all training and assessment of seafarers for certification is-